cypherod/cypherod.github.io/_posts/2020-06-06-hacking-attempt.md

 When I checked my server I've found that was set allowing from abroad connection.

-So I took setting to block a connection from abroad by my tablet computer.
+So I took setting to block the connection by my tablet computer to prevent from oversea

 It's wrong setting by my mistake.
 I've forgot that is set allowing the connection on the server after Germany business trip.